 Alison Jones, the author of This Book Means Business, told us that writing a book “forces you to get clear on your ideas, and explore them in more depth.”
 In turn, your deeper appreciation of your subject will help you improve your own business.
 Moreover, writing a book provides you a way to build your network and your platform.
 As she points out, as you work on your book, you can reach out to people as part of your research and build new connections that can only benefit you in the long run.

 Still not convinced?
 We also reached out to Honoree Corder, the author of You Must Write a Book.
-She suggests that in many fields, people won’t consider you as the expert in your field until you have a book.
+She suggests that in many fields, people won’t consider you as an expert in your field until you have a book.

 “Being an author elevates you to a higher level,” Corder says, “no matter how successful you are.”
 And as soon as you’re published, your professional ‘value’ increases, so you can charge more for consulting or speaking fees, and people will start seeking you out for your expertise.

 Furthermore, Corder points out that “a book, unlike a business card or brochure, is something people will keep and even pass on to others (and most likely, never throw away).”